 Uninvolved parents often do no ask their children about their school work, touch base with them after a hard day or a lost sporting event, and they do not spend a lot of quality time with their children.

-These types of parents have very few rules in the home and the children recieve very little guidance.
+These types of parents have very few rules in the home, and the children receive very little guidance.

 12 Ways to Become a More Authoritative Parent